framely/community/docs/reference/providers/native.md

    <br>

    ![search in Clone & Import list](/images/provider/nativeprovider/search_in_clone_import.png)
-   *Search in Clone&Import list page*
+   *Search in Explore list page*
    :::

-2. When you are in the service component, click **Import** icon in the right sdiebar.
+2. When you are in the service component, click **Import** on the second navigation bar.
 Then in the popup window, select your native provider and save.

    ::: thumbnail
    ![click import icon](/images/provider/nativeprovider/click_import_icon.png)